 For normally vacuuming on a regular basis, the filter valve should be kept in the “Filter” state.
 This makes the dirty water of the vacuum go through the filter to get rid of all the contaminants present in the water.

 After that, the filtered water returns to the pool with the back lines.
 If your pool has lightweight and moderate sediment, then it is best for you to go with the “Filter” setting for vacuuming.
 This works great for such water because once the water gets returned to your pool; the water level gets preserved again.

-You must explore 5 Best Summer Waves Pool Reviews of 2021
+You must explore 5 Best Summer Waves Pool Reviews

 Which Setting is Appropriate When the Pool Has Heavy Contamination?